cosmos/ibc/spec/ics-028-wasm-client/README.md

 ### Client state

 The wasm client state tracks location of the wasm bytecode via `codeId`.
-Binary data represented by `data` field is opaque and only interpreted by the WASM Client Code.
+Binary data represented by `data` field is opaque and only interpreted by the WASM Client Code. `type` represents client type.
+`type` and `codeId` both are immutable.

 ```typescript
 interface ClientState {